 Yesterday I went to Gangnam Street food for a preview event to sample some of their food!
 They are located in the K-mall located on 34th avenue and is owned by the same group that owns Dookbaeki, Baekjeong Korean BBQ house and the new A-Mart Korean/Japanese specialty grocery store.
 Since it’s in a strip mall, there is ample amount of parking.
 They hope to open on January

 The Dduck Bo Kki was big pieces of rice cakes with their fishcakes.
 It was nice and chewey and overall really pleasant to eat.
 The sauce is nice and has a mild kick to it but not too bad!
-Really tasty and the sauce goes with a lot of the other dishes.
+Not bad and the sauce goes with a lot of the other dishes.

 By far my favourite thing of the night was the Korean-style hotdog.
 Hotdog covered in mozzerella cheese, and then wrapped in their house-made dough and fried.
 It was so good!
-The dough is nice and fluffy and not heavy at all.
-The cheese is nice and melted and it’s a really good size for 6-7 dollars!
+The dough is nice and fluffy and not heavy/too rich.
+The cheese is nice and melted and it’s a really good size for 6-7 dollars.

 Next was the Spam and sausage cup.
 Comes with a fried egg on top, and similar to B bim Baab, you’re supposed to mix everything together and eat it.
 Overall, not bad.
 My favourite was the spam and hotdogs.
 Not my personal favourite over everything else that we tried so if I came back, I’d probably just get the Korean-Style Hot Dog over this dish.

 Lastly was our dessert, Ho Dduck.
 It’s like a pancake filled with cinnamon and sugar.
 Delicious!
 Came out extremely hot and the filling is delicious!
-Not too sweet.
+Not too sweet and easy to eat.

 At the front there are also an assortment of instant noodles and drinks that are available for purchase as well if you’re in a hurry or just need to grab something quickly!